 You can learn a lot about DJs from their favorite wedding songs.
 Have you heard his/her favorite songs at every wedding you’ve attended?
 Are they mostly country while you’re mostly indie?
 If the songs they suggest aren’t your cup of tea, tell them…now.
 A pro DJ will go above and beyond to find songs that you’ll like and work well with your guests regardless of their own music preferences.
-It’s just that if you find a professional & experienced DJ whose favorite wedding songs are songs you’d want played at your own wedding, you’re one lucky duck!
+It’s just that if you find a professional & experienced DJ whose favorite wedding songs are songs you’d want to be played at your own wedding, you’re one lucky duck!

 3. How many weddings have you DJed?

 How long have you been DJing?
-It’s ok if your DJ hasn’t done a hundred weddings, you just want to know that they’ve done at least 10 awesome weddings before and have every intention of doing many more.
+It’s ok if your DJ hasn’t done a hundred weddings, you just want to know that they’ve done at least 10 awesome weddings before and have every intention of doing much more.
 If they’ve done 100, that’s great.
 If they’ve been doing it since 1792, that’s.. well, that’s for you to decide.
 Doing at least 10 weddings gets the kinks out of setup issues and the general flow of weddings.
 Knowing this along with answers to the other questions can help you justify the price you’re willing to pay.

 4. Will you have any assistance at the wedding?

 Having an assistant or second DJ at your wedding is usually well worth the extra cost.
-Setup and breakdown of the heavy professional equipment is much quicker, guests requests are better accommodated, vendor cooperation is smoother, and you don’t have to worry about giving the DJs a restroom break (: Just make sure assistants are listed in the contract as well.
+Setup and breakdown of the heavy professional equipment are much quicker, guests requests are better accommodated, vendor cooperation is smoother, and you don’t have to worry about giving the DJs a restroom break (: Just make sure assistants are listed in the contract as well.

 5. What if you’re sick or unable to make it to my event?

 Accidents happen.
-Better safe than sorry..
+Better safe than sorry.
 Make sure you’re comfortable with your DJs contingency plan.
 Many will have backup DJs and a system in place for communicating your music preferences.
 Many won’t.
 This is something you want stated clearly in the contract.

 6. May I see photos of your setup?

 Unfortunately, every DJ setup was not created equally.
 Some have light-up panels (or facades) that they use to cover up their equipment.
-Others have compact podium-looking equipment.
+Others have the compact podium-looking equipment.
 We’re not fans of either of these setups and you might not be either.
 Regardless, it’s a good idea to see photos of his/her DJ setup so you’re not surprised with flashing disco lights or a multi-colored DJ booth at your reception.

 7. What is your equipment malfunction backup plan?

-Will you have backup equipment onsite?
+Will you have backup equipment on site?
 I attended a wedding years ago where the DJ showed up as guests were arriving, couldn’t hook up his equipment to the venues’ speakers, and obviously had no backup plan.
 After a while, they hauled their stuff off and left.
 The bride was in tears, the guests ate without music on, and the reception was over very soon after.
 It’s crazy.
 I know.
 True story!
 I think it happened so that I would never forget the importance of backup equipment… ever.

 8. What is your wedding attire?

 Along with event attire, make sure to ask about what they’ll wear for setup.
-Setting up DJ equipment is a sweaty process that involves heavy equipment, so most DJs won’t be in formal attire during the setup process.
+Setting up DJ equipment is a sweaty process that involves heavy equipment so most DJs won’t be in formal attire during the setup process.
 Just make sure their attire meets your approval for early guest arrivals.

 9. Do you do ceremonies?

-You might have this covered by classical musicians, but if you’re holding your ceremony outdoors or at the your reception venue, you might still want a little help from your DJ.
+You might have this covered by classical musicians, but if you’re holding your ceremony outdoors or at your reception venue, you might still want a little help from your DJ.
 Extra speakers, microphones, and other equipment can usually be added to your DJ’s workload for less than the cost of renting.
 Many couples are breaking away from traditional ceremony music and using instrumental versions of their favorite songs.
 Here are some instrumental ceremony songs we like.